occisn/calc-problem-solving/README.md

 ## Annex: Emacs or calc functions to quickly test Calc macros in Calc and measure execution duration

+Whats follows seems to not work with algebraic expressions.

 **a)** The two Emacs Lisp functions below read Calc macros in a region or in a markdown file (surrounded by three backquote signs) and make it available in calc for execution with `X`.

 When the macro is written in any file: